MileHacker Logo

 • Individual village entry is also possible, usually around ¥60 per village.

-• Timing: Explore early morning or late afternoon to avoid peak crowds and experience a quieter ambiance.
+• Timing: Explore early or late in the day to avoid peak crowds and experience a quieter ambiance.

 Wuyuan offers stunning terraced landscapes and deep cultural experiences.